Ability of error correlations to improve the performance of variational quantum algorithms: Discussion

 \section{Discussion}

 We studied the performance of QAOA under temporally and spatially correlated errors using a physically inspired toy error model.
-In the model for temporally correlated errors, every qubit interacts with one independent classical fluctuator during the course of a quantum computation.
-In the model for spatially correlated errors, at every gate time, all qubits interact with a single fluctuator that is reset before the next gate time.
+In the model for temporally correlated errors, each qubit interacts with one independent classical fluctuator during a quantum computation.
+In the model for spatially correlated errors, after each gate time, all qubits interact with a single fluctuator that is reset before the next gate time.
 As the fluctuator moves through time (temporal model) or space (spatial model), it undergoes an internal time evolution described by a Markov process.
-Using the Markov formulation, we showed that the spacetime-local marginalized error rate $p$ is independent of the correlation strength of the Markov chain, and how the latter can be varied from zero to infinity.
+Using the Markov formulation, we showed that the spacetime-local marginalized error probability $p$ is independent of the correlation strength of the Markov chain, and how the latter can be varied from zero to infinity.

-We showed that, to first order in the local noise rate $p$, the effect of the fluctuator error models on QAOA's cost function landscape has two competing factors.
+We showed that, to first order in the local error probability $p$, the effect of the fluctuator error models on QAOA's cost function landscape has two competing factors.
 On the one hand, ($i$) the detrimental effect of a single correlated error may be worse than the effect of a single uncorrelated error, but on the other, ($ii$) there are far fewer ways in which a correlated error may act.
-For example, a fully temporally correlated error (that is, an error operation $V$ is inserted after every gate time) during a circuit acting on $n$ qubits can happen in $n$ ways, a fully spatially correlated error (i.e. an error operation $V$ is inserted at every qubit) during a circuit of depth $m$ can happen in only $m$ ways, whereas a fully uncorrelated error (i.e. a single error operation $V$ is inserted anywhere in the circuit) can happen in $nm$ ways.
+For example, a fully temporally correlated error (that is, the error operation $V$, defined in Figs.~\ref{fig:error_model} and \ref{fig:error_model_spatial}, is inserted after each gate time) during a circuit acting on $n$ qubits can happen in $n$ ways, a fully spatially correlated error (i.e., an error operation $V$ is inserted at every qubit) during a circuit of depth $m$ can happen in only $m$ ways, whereas a fully uncorrelated error (i.e., a single error operation $V$ is inserted anywhere in the circuit) can happen in $nm$ ways.